aunnava/aunnava/README.md

 ### Hi there 👋

-### 🔭 I’m currently working on improving Gameplay and game performance
+### 🔭 I’m currently working on :
+Rapid feature prototyping and improving gameplay and game performance.

-### 🌱 I’m currently learning ThreeJs and WebGL
+### 🌱 I’m currently learning :
+ThreeJs, WebGL, MERN stack and Google cloud platform.

+### 👯 I’m looking to collaborate on ...
+Game development and 3D web development projects.

+### 💬 Ask me about
+Game development and gameplay programming using Unity3D and Unreal Engine, UI/UX, web development DSA and general software development.

 <!--